 Schools look for applicants who seem genuinely excited about their program, and the best way to bring this across in your essays is to come right out and say it.
 Many applicants are well-researched, but present their findings in the form of objective facts.
 The adcom will already know whether their program features a flexible curriculum, is very strong in marketing, or offers an international focus.
 What they don’t know – and what you should be explaining in your essays – is what you find exciting and appealing, and why.
 Stating your interest in a school by connecting its offerings to your goals and interests is a great way to help the adcom understand (and ideally get them to agree with) your opinion that you would be a good fit with the program.

 Cite Your Sources

 In addition to hearing about your impressions of the program, the adcom will also wonder how you arrived at your conviction that their program is right for you.
-Did you attend an information session or an MBA tour?
+Did you attend a virtual information session or an MBA tour?
 Visit the campus?
 Sit in on a class?
 Contact the heads of student clubs?
 Speak with alumni in your current or target field?
 Comb through student blogs and other online sources of information?
 Sharing the steps you’ve taken to familiarize yourself with the school will showcase the effort you have put into learning about the program and will also add credibility to your comments about your commitment.

 Keep it Tailored